Pineapple BBQ Sauce is a sweet and tangy sauce for grilling chicken, shrimp or pork. Full of crave-worthy flavors that you just can’t get enough of.

-This easy homemade bbq sauce starts with a jar of pineapple preserves and comes together in about 10 minutes.
-So simple and delicious to use as a grilling sauce or for dipping.
+Our Sweet and Tangy BBQ Sauce is our go to for grilling but sometimes we crave something differnt.
+This easy bbq sauce starts with a jar of pineapple preserves and comes together in about 10 minutes.

 - Olive Oil

 - Pineapple Preserves

 - Apple Cider Vinegar

 - Kosher Salt

 - Chili Flakes – adds just a hint of spice.

 If you haven’t tried pineapple preserves before, you will find them in the grocery isle with all of the jams and jellies.
 It makes the perfect base for this sauce with little pineapple chunks for texture.
 If you can’t find pineapple preserves, pineapple juice thickened with corn starch or blended fresh pineapple would work too.